AlmirMBH/dsai/ads/README.md

 ## Recommender algorithms
 - **Collaborative**: Finds users who watched the same movies as the selected user.
 It calculates similarity between the selected user and each similar user once per user pair using Jaccard (common movies divided by total unique movies both users watched).
 For each movie that the selected user has not watched, scores it by summing (similarity × rating) contributions.
 The similarity is between the selected user and a similar user, and rating is the similar user's rating of that specific unseen movie.
 Then, it ranks all unseen movies by total score and recommends the top k.
 - **Content-Based**: This is an extra feature.
 It vectorizes all movie titles using TF-IDF.
-For each movie that the user has not watched, it calculates cosine similarity (range 0-1, unitless ratio) between that movie's title vector and the title vectors of movies the user watched, taking the maximum similarity. then, it ranks unseen movies by similarity score and recommends the top ones.
+For each movie that the user has not watched, it calculates cosine similarity (range 0-1, unitless ratio) between that movie's title vector and the title vectors of movies the user watched, taking the maximum similarity.
+Then, it ranks unseen movies by similarity score and recommends the top ones.
 - **Same-Genre**: This is an extra feature.
 It scores movies by average rating, but only includes movies sharing genres with movies that a user watched.
 - **Cold-Start**: This is an extra feature.
 It scores movies by how many users rated them (most popular movies).

+## Frontend

+The frontend is built using Streamlit.
+The application runs as a single-page application where users can select a user ID and recommendation algorithm from dropdown menus.
+The interface displays the top-k movie recommendations with their relevance scores.
+For the collaborative filtering algorithm, an interactive graph shows the bipartite graph structure with color-coded nodes (red for selected user, light blue for similar users, green for recommended movies).

 ## How to use UI
 **Dropdowns:**